Wolfyxon/GodotTogether/README.md

 Make Godot games together in real time!

 > [!WARNING]
 This plugin is still in early development.
+Most features are not implemented yet or don't work properly.
 Some things will not work or may cause data corruption.
 Back up your projects before using it.